rodrigolemos/scaleid/README.md

 # Scale ID

 This simply app identifies the triads of a tone, its four most important scales and shows the notes in the guitar neck.
-It was made with Javascript, HTML, CSS and a bit of Jquery.
+It was made with Javascript, HTML, CSS and Jquery.
 The proposal is to study git workflow in a practical way using as few frameworks as possible and share some musical knowledge.

 ## How to run